Katy Perry videography

 In addition to her music videos, Perry has voiced Smurfette in The Smurfs (2011) and its sequel The Smurfs 2 (2013).
 Her autobiographical documentary Katy Perry: Part of Me (2012) follows her through the California Dreams Tour and the breakdown of her marriage to comedian Russell Brand.
 In the United States, the film is the eighth highest-grossing documentary of all time.
 She has appeared in television shows, including in guest judging roles in American Idol and The X Factor, as well as hosting Saturday Night Live in December 2011.
 Perry has additionally starred in episodes for the television shows How I Met Your Mother, Raising Hope, and The Simpsons, and won the People's Choice Award for Favorite TV Guest Star for her appearance in How I Met Your Mother.
 Perry also starred in a four-day long livestream event on YouTube in 2017 titled Katy Perry Live: Witness World Wide.
-Perry was also featured in the music video for Taylor Swift's "You Need to Calm Down" in June 2019.
+She later appeared in the music video for Taylor Swift's "You Need to Calm Down" during 2019.

+For Perry's sixth album Smile, animated videos were distributed for its tracks "Never Really Over", "Harleys in Hawaii", "Cry About It Later", "Tucked", "Resilient", and "What Makes a Woman" throughout 2020.
+Her 2022 videos, "When I'm Gone" and "Where We Started", returned to live action.
+They respectively were collaborations with Alesso and Thomas Rhett.
+She also had a guest appearance that year in Cyn's video for "House With a View".